-This report confirms that modal shift is necessary and desirable and, most importantly, it shows how, by working together, we can make the required change a reality.
+This report confirms that modal shift is necessary, desirable and, most importantly, it shows how, by bringing different elements together, we can make the required change a reality.
 The combination of our own research and modelling, and insights drawn from the roundtables and stakeholder engagement show that the policy design for modal shift will rely on five key considerations.